postfixadmin/postfixadmin/DOCUMENTS/HASHING.md

 `$1$c9809462$M0zeLuOvixH61C2csGN.U0`

-You should not use this for new installations

-(it probably does not offer a high level of security)
+You should not use this for new installations, as it probably does not offer a high level of security.

 ### md5